-Conveying your true feelings when someone’s done you wrong is where profanity comes in most handy.
+Conveying your true feelings when someone’s done you wrong is where profanity comes in handy.
 Let’s say you are pissed off and music is your medium.
 Who would you rather use as your voice: Kenny G or Rage Against the Machine?
 Rage, right?
-Public Enemy and Ice T were way more effective messengers of the anger and frustration at the disenfranchisement of African Americans than Lionel Richie or Luther Vandross would ever have been.
+Public Enemy and Ice T are way more honest messengers of the disenfranchised reality of African American life than Lionel Richie or Luther Vandross.

-If someone’s taken a dump in your Cheerios, nothing short of a good ole’, down-home “fuck you” will do to really let ‘em know how you feel about it.
-It’s language at its motherfucking finest, unassailable perfection.
+If someone’s taken a dump in your Cheerios, nothing short of a good ole’, down-home “fuck you” will do to really let the world know how you feel about it.
+It is utilizing language at its motherfucking finest, most unassailable perfection.

 When my mother was caught in the grip of frustration her mouth could make Caligula blush.
 Her and legendary cusser US President Lyndon Baines Johnson would have been great fuckin’ cuss-buddies if he hadn’t died in ‘73.
 It’s where I inherited the taste for profanity when my passions are stirred.
 Most of the kids I hung out with had mothers who, when they were pissed off at them, said stuff like “Jesus, Mary and Joseph Dylan, you’ve got the devil in you” or “Goodness gracious Sean, you’re trying my patience”.